hungrybluedev/whisker/README.md

 This should install the package as the `hungrybluedev.whisker` module.

-To use it, use `impport hungrybluedev.whisker` and proceed as normal.
+To use it, use `import hungrybluedev.whisker` and proceed as normal.

 ### From GitHub